FAXES/passport-2fa-faxes/README.md

 **Key Changes From Original:**
 - Added `GoogleAuthenticator.verify()` function.
 - Added `totpOptional` to allow accounts to succeed authentication without 2FA being attached on the account, but if it is, it will require it.
+- Added `removeUserKeys` as an option to remove the defines keys from the users session object. for example, if you return a whole DB entry, you can here remove sensitive data like the password from the session object.
 - Cleaned up some functions

 ## Install